How to Quit Vaping and Stop Vape Withdrawal

-Many people are under the misconception that the techniques for how to quit vaping are easier than those to stop smoking cigarettes.
-But that’s simply not true, as quitting vaping can sometimes be harder than quitting smoking cigarettes.
+Many people interested in how to quit vaping think it’s easier than stopping cigarette use, but that’s simply not true.
+Quitting vaping can sometimes be harder than quitting cigarettes.

-Sadly, fun fruity vape juice and stylish Juul pods have been adopted by high school kids, and the electronic cigarette vaping trend has now become a worldwide phenomenon.
+Unfortunately, the fun, fruity vape juice and stylish Juul pods are popular with teens and high school kids, and the electronic cigarette vaping trend has become a worldwide phenomenon.

-There were about seven million vapers in 2011 and this figure shot up to 41 million in 2018.
-The trend is rapidly gaining ground, and the global e-cigarette market is now said to be worth $19.3 billion.
+There were approximately seven million vapers in 2011 and this figure shot up to 41 million in 2018.
+The trend rapidly gained ground, and the global e-cigarette market increased to be worth $19.3 billion.

-Until the massive outbreak of lung associated injuries in the United States hit the world, everyone considered e-cigarettes (or vaping) to be safe.
+Before the outbreak of lung associated injuries in the United States happened, everyone considered e-cigarettes and vaping to be safe.

-As of October 1st, 2019, 1,080 lung injury cases have been reported by the Centers for Disease Control and Prevention (CDC) and there have been twenty-six confirmed deaths.
+In 2019, 1,080 lung injury cases had been reported by the Centers for Disease Control and Prevention (CDC) and there had been twenty-six confirmed deaths.

 Michael Joseph Blaha, M.D., is the director of clinical research at Johns Hopkins Center for Heart Disease Prevention.
 He shares some facts about vaping that are important to know for anyone considering how to quit vaping.